 A glazed pavilion at the centre of a body of water

 The central hemispherical pavilion is an ode to light.
 As music relates to silence, reflection relates to transparency, and shadow to light.
 Hence the dome’s pattern, consisting of two types of “super crystal clear” glass.
-One half of the triangles consists of regular clear reflective glass, whereas the other half consists of the same glass, treated with a very special coating, which makes almost all reflections disappear.
+One half of the triangles consists of regular clear reflective glass, whereas the other half consists of the same glass, treated with a very lightly tinted coating.

 This effect of endlessness and freedom is strengthened by the reflecting pool around the pavilion, visually giving it the scope of a full sphere.

 On weekdays, everyone – including wheelchair users – can hang out and enjoy themselves here.
 On the weekend, the square can be transformed into an space for exceptional events, from ceremonial to popular.
 By draining the fountain, for example, the square becomes a stage for arts of all kinds: dance, theatre, music, an imaginative car show, nay an ice skating rink in winter.
 The pavilion can also be completely emptied and used for various purposes.
 This diversity of people and activities adds colour to this deliberately colourless design.

 In order to guarantee its versatility as well, the relationship with the underground level is kept as discreet as possible: a spiral staircase and platform lift.

 The pavilion not only provides the intended ambiguity, an interplay between reflection and transparency, but also a high level of MATUVU: you see and are seen!

 Even the two functional volumes play a part, as they are coated with clear glass.